 First year modules

-Please note, this course is taught on an evening as you will be on a paid or voluntary work placement throughout the programme.
+Please note, this course is taught on an evening as you will be in paid or voluntary work throughout the programme.

 International Perspectives in Early Childhood Education and Care

 Explore a range of contemporary early years aspects of provision, care and education, including current international trends and how they impact on children and families.

 Professional Practice – Working with 0-5s

 Explore and reflect on a range of current research and pedagogical approaches when working with babies, toddlers and young children.